Dheeru0133/Sql/README.md

 ## 🚀 How to Use

-1. Clone/download this repo
+1. Clone/download this repository
 2. Open `SalesDashboard.pbix` in Power BI Desktop
-3. Explore insights using slicers and tooltips
+3. Explore visuals and interact with slicers/tooltips

 ---